tush4r/developer-hub/docs/security-testing-orchestration/sto-techref-category/snyk/snyk-scans.md

 1. Add a [codebase connector](/docs/continuous-integration/use-ci/codebase-configuration/create-and-configure-a-codebase/) to your pipeline that points to the repository you want to scan.

-2. Add a Security Tests or Build stage to your pipeline.
+2. Add a Security or Build stage to your pipeline.

 3. Go to the **Overview** tab of the stage.
 Under **Shared Paths**, enter the following path: `/shared/scan_results`.

 4. Add a **Run** step that runs the build (if required), scans the repo, and saves the results to the shared folder:

-   1. In the Run step **Command** field, add code to build a local image (if required) and save the scan results to the shared folder.
+   1. In the Run step **Command** field, add code to run `snyk code test` and save the scan results to the shared folder.

       In this example, we want to scan a .NET repository.
 The [setup requirements](https://docs.snyk.io/integrations/snyk-ci-cd-integrations/aws-codepipeline-integration/setup-requirements-for-aws-codepipeline) topic says: _Build only required if no packages.config file present._ The repo does not contain this file.
 Enter the following code in the **Command** field: